 Physical, chemical, and biological data were collected at 132 stream sites and at 15 locations within 6 reservoirs.
 The monitoring network is a nested design with a core of fixed monitoring sites (integrator and indicator sites), a group of land-use comparison sites, and a group of mixed land use sites including large tributaries and main stem rivers that provide spatial distribution.
 Water samples were collected at frequencies varying from hourly to annually, depending on the intended purpose, and were analyzed for nutrients, carbon, pesticides, major ions, and field parameters.
 Data collected from the reservoirs included surficial bed sediments and segmented cores.

 Ground-water quality data were collected at 161 sites within the ACF River basin.
 These sites included a combination of monitoring and domestic wells, springs and seeps, and subsurface drains.
 The data are concentrated in the Metropolitan Atlanta (urban land use) area and in the coastal plain (agricultural land use).

-If you need to download/view ACF NAWQA data sets, contact Brian Hughes, Georgia Water Science Center.
+If you need to download/view ACF NAWQA data sets, contact Brian Hughes, South Atlantic Water Science Center - Georgia.